 Fortunately, if you do own or lease a manufacturer warranty covered car that you suspect is a lemon, there is absolutely no reason you have to drive around in this potentially dangerous car any longer.
 You need not settle for GM’s solutions either; you have the right to demand a full refund or get a non-defective replacement.
 If you’ve tried to get a refund from the car manufacturer or dealer in the past and have been denied, you may be entitled to a refund, replacement, and/or any consequential damages arising from the car maker’s failure to honor their warranty.
 In California, lawmakers have passed the Song Beverley Consumer Warranty Act, a law that requires GM, or any car manufacturer for that matter, to provide a full refund for all lemon vehicles they sell that were repeatedly repaired during the warranty period.

 If you suspect that you have been sold a Lemon, give the Lemon Law Experts of Consumer Law Experts a call.
-We believe Lemon Law attorneys should never ask you to pay for any legal fees up front or out of pocket.
-You will get the best representation to enforce your rights to the fullest from our firm as we win 99% of all lemon law cases we take on.
+We believe Lemon Law attorneys should never ask you to pay for any legal fees up front.
+You will get the best representation to enforce your rights to the fullest from our firm.
 So, give us a call today and be sure to check our client testimonials link where you will hear real people telling real stories about how we were able to help them have peace of mind and resolution after being sold a lemon.
 Don’t be a victim of the car makers’ incompetence any longer, give us a call at (877) 885-5366 today.